 Related to this is spreading stories about more serious involvement in radical action elsewhere to give the impression they are ‘up for it’, though this would differ from how they normally present and actually behave in given situations.

 - Have you spotted oddities?

-A number of things we have encountered in our research, that are worth noting if you encounter them:
+A number of distinguishing features we have encountered in our research that are worth noting if you come across them:

-- Have documents in other names (sometimes can be explained away; not all are without good reason).
+- Documents are held in names other than that they are known by (sometimes can be explained away; not all discrepancies are without good reason).

 - Organisational skills at odds with their persona.

 - Not having the skills they claim, especially where it is within their alleged job (Mark Jenner, for instance claimed to be a professional joiner but was unable to fit a kitchen).
 Related to this is not knowing enough about something they claim to be into, particularly a football team.

 - A focus on cleanliness and order that puts them at the far end of the activist spectrum, or at odds with it (e.g. Mark Kennedy having his hair styled at professional hairdressers).

 - Characteristics that indicate some formal training (e.g. how they do their boots).

 - Reacting to surprise situations in ways that indicate training (e.g. Jenner reacting to noise outside by dropping in the correct moves for reacting to a bomb explosion).